Senior Accounting Officer main duty: reasonable steps: Example 3 - Customs data on import and export declarations

 - ensuring that staff are appropriately trained for their role or that third parties are appropriately qualified and experienced to undertake any activities

 - obtaining assurance about the process for classifying goods for Customs purposes and maintaining correct classification of products according to current Tariff information

 - documented procedures for the classification of goods for import and export purposes, Valuation of Goods for Customs Purposes, and so on.

 Although there has been an error, and the under-declaration has to be corrected, the error is an isolated example of human error.
-The CRM or Caseworker forms the opinion that the SAO has taken reasonable steps to ensure that the accounting arrangements of the company around these declarations are appropriate.
+The CCM or Caseworker forms the opinion that the SAO has taken reasonable steps to ensure that the accounting arrangements of the company around these declarations are appropriate.